Salabat Jung: Conflict with Marathas

 Balaji Baji Rao now decided to follow his foe's example and save his capital by carrying the war into Nizam's country.
 He directed Sadashiv Rao Bhau to enter into negotiations with the Nizam's Hindu diwan, Ram Das, to whom Dupleix had given the title of Raja Raghunath Das.
 The plenipotentiaries met, but the negotiations, no doubt at Balaji' s orders, were deliberately drawn out.
 Before any settlement was arrived at, the Nizam was dismayed to hear that the fort of Trimbak had been escaladed by a Maratha officer.

 While the Nizam vainly protested against the outrage and demanded the return of his property, news reached him that Raghuji Bhonsle was over-running, on his eastern frontier, the whole country between the Penganga and the Godavari.

-At the same time the Peshwa's agents fomented the discontent of the Mughal soldiery, by charging De Bussy with embezzling their pay, which they had not received for several months.
+At the same time the Peshwa's agents fomented the discontent of the Mughal soldiery, by charging de Bussy with embezzling their pay, which they had not received for several months.
 Salabat Jung's confidence in his French general was shaken and he ordered a retreat to Ahmednagar.
 Having reached that town in safety, the Nizam's courage returned.
 He replenished his ammunition and collected siege guns for the recapture of Trimbak.
-He set out northwards, but he was so harassed on his march that he abandoned his enterprise and once again sought De Bussy's counsel.
+He set out northwards, but he was so harassed on his march that he abandoned his enterprise and once again sought de Bussy's counsel.
 That sagacious soldier saw that it was useless to continue the march on Trimbak.
 It was useless also to march on Poona, for the Mughals had turned their backs on it and were now 60 miles away.
 He advised Salabat Jung to ask for an armistice and thus secure his retreat to his own dominions.
 The Nizam took his advice.
 On 7 January 1752, Balaji at Shingwa accepted an armistice in return for a promised cession of land.
-Salabat Jung sent some cakes, and his diwan, Raja Raghunath Das, sent some tulsi leaves as a proof of their good faith; and the lately victorious Nizam and French army retreated across their own frontier.
+Salabat Jung sent some cakes, and his diwan, Raja Raghunath Das, sent some tulsi leaves as a proof of their good faith; and the defeated Nizam and French army retreated across their own frontier.

 During this period the Salabat Jung's government was entirely in the hands of the French.
-Bussy personally commanded the army and controlled the civil administration through his agent Raja Raghunath Das.
+De Bussy personally commanded the army and controlled the civil administration through his agent Raja Raghunath Das.
 Salabat Jung did not hesitate to address Dupleix as his protector and to acknowledge that himself and his states were entirely at his disposal.
 Salabat Jung ceded a territory round Machilipatnam to the French in September 1751 and conferred the government of the Carnatic on Dupleix and his successors in February 1752.
 It was probably not intended by Dupleix to displace Chanda Sahib who was yet alive.